 The cost of conducting research at the University includes not only the Direct Costs of the research project, but also the Institutional Costs, which indirectly support the research of University researchers, but are often not included in the budgeting process.
 Institutional Costs cannot be attributed directly or easily to a

 research project, but are real costs incurred by the University to provide the infrastructure and support required for the conduct of research.
 If Institutional Costs are not recovered in research project funding, the University must cover these costs from other revenue sources, which can negatively affect other University operations.
-It is therefore important when requesting research funding from sponsors to include Institutional Costs in the Budget.
+It is therefore important when requesting research funding from sponsors to include Institutional Costs in the Budget unless they are explicitly deemed ineligible by the sponsor.

-This Policy applies to all Agreements (as defined in subsection 2.3. b) except:
+This Policy applies to all Agreements and Research Grants (as defined in subsections 2.3. b and h) except:

-Research Grants from the Tri-Councils (Canadian Institutes of Health Research, Natural Sciences and Engineering Research Council, Social Sciences and Humanities Research Council); and
+Research Grants from the Tri-Agencies (Canadian Institutes of Health Research, Natural Sciences and Engineering Research Council, Social Sciences and Humanities Research Council); and

-the associated annual allocations provided by the Tri-Councils towards the indirect costs of research because of its unique eligibility and reporting requirements.
+the associated annual allocations provided by the Tri-Agencies towards the indirect costs of research through the Research Support Fund because of its unique eligibility and reporting requirements.

 Definitions